 Do Quartz Countertops Need to Be Sealed?

 Marble countertops are less popular than quartz or granite because they are softer and more prone to scratches and stains.
 However, marble is a unique material with a classic look that many homeowners appreciate.
 Ultimately, the best type of countertop for your home depends on your personal preferences and needs.

-Countertop Samples
+Countertop samples

+Do Quartz Countertops Need to Be Sealed?